 Effects of Heat on the Human Body

-If the body’s cooling mechanisms cannot dissipate heat sufficiently, a number of heat-related illnesses can occur including the following:
+If the body’s cooling mechanisms cannot dissipate heat sufficiently, several heat-related illnesses can occur, including the following:

 - Transient Heat Fatigue – loss of alertness; sensations of general illness and fatigue; generally not life-threatening.

-- Heat Syncope, or Heat Fainting – temporary loss of consciousness resulting from insufficient blood supply to the brain caused by the dilation of peripheral blood vessels; normally occurs after prolonged periods of extreme heat; recovery is usually rapid and complete.
+- Heat Syncope or Heat Fainting – temporary loss of consciousness resulting from insufficient blood supply to the brain caused by the dilation of peripheral blood vessels; occurs typically after prolonged periods of extreme heat; recovery is usually rapid and complete.

-- Heat Cramps – painful muscle contractions in the arms, legs and abdomen, resulting from excessive fluid loss; rest and administration of fluids are normally an effective treatment.
+- Heat Cramps – painful muscle contractions in the arms, legs and abdomen, resulting from excessive fluid loss; rest and administration of fluids are usually an effective treatment.

-- Heat Exhaustion – general term for a number of heat-related symptoms including tiredness, thirst, dizziness, numbness, tingling in the fingers and toes, breathlessness, palpitations, low blood pressure, blurred vision, headache, nausea, and fainting; rest in a cooler area and administration of fluids is normally an effective treatment; if the victim is unconscious, heat stress should be assumed, and medical attention sought immediately.
+- Heat Exhaustion – a general term for many heat-related symptoms including tiredness, thirst, dizziness, numbness, tingling in the fingers and toes, breathlessness, palpitations, low blood pressure, blurred vision, headache, nausea, and fainting; rest in a cooler area and administration of fluids is usually an effective treatment; if the individual is unconscious, heat stress should be assumed, and medical attention sought immediately.

-- Heat Stroke – the most serious form of heat-related illness, immediately life-threatening; perspiration ceases, and the skin is hot, with blotchy red or blue colouration; body temperature begins to rise rapidly and uncontrollably; victim may be delirious, disoriented, aggressive or unconscious; shivering and uncontrollable muscular contractions may occur, along with loss of bodily functions; immediate medical attention is required.
-Individual susceptibility to these conditions varies greatly, depending on age, physical condition, hydration, and acclimatization to hot conditions.
+- Heat Stroke – the most severe form of heat-related illness, immediately life-threatening; perspiration ceases, and the skin is hot, with blotchy red or blue colouration; body temperature begins to rise rapidly and uncontrollably; the victim may be delirious, disoriented, aggressive or unconscious; shivering and uncontrollable muscular contractions may occur, along with loss of bodily functions; immediate medical attention is required.
+Individual susceptibility to these conditions varies greatly, depending on age, physical condition, hydration, and acclimatisation to hot conditions.

 Air conditioning is vital to combat the potentially fatal effects of heat stress inside an occupied refuge chamber.
-All MineSAFE Refuge Chambers include quality reverse cycle split-system Mitsubishi Air Conditioners to both cool and dehumidify the refuge chamber.
+All refuge chambers for sale should include a quality reverse cycle split-system to cool and dehumidify the interior.

-In the refrigeration cycle, heat is transported from a colder location to a hotter area.
-The refrigerant is used as the medium which absorbs and removes heat from the space to be cooled and subsequently rejects that heat elsewhere.
+The refrigeration cycle occurs when the heat is transported from a colder location to a hotter area.
+The refrigerant is used as a medium that absorbs and removes heat from the space to be cooled and rejects that heat elsewhere.

 The refrigerant vapour formed during evaporation passes down the suction line.
 As this happens, the vapour decreases in pressure slightly and increases in temperature.
 The superheated vapour is then compressed to a high temperature, high-pressure vapour.
-The superheated vapour passes to the condenser and heat is transferred out into the atmosphere.
-As the vapour loses some latent heat it condenses into a liquid.
+The superheated vapour passes to the condenser, and heat is transferred out into the atmosphere.
+As the vapour loses some latent heat, it condenses into a liquid.
 After it has become a liquid, the refrigerant goes to the refrigerant control, where the pressure is further reduced.
-The refrigerant is cooled as it vaporizes and the cycle is repeated.
+The refrigerant is cooled as it vaporises, and the cycle is repeated.

 This is represented graphically to the right on a pressure-enthalpy chart.

 Apparent temperature is a measure of relative discomfort due to the combined effect of heat and humidity.
-The likelihood of adverse effects from heat vary per person, however, apparent temperatures greater than 26.7°C (80°F) are generally associated with some discomfort.
-Core body temperatures in excess of 40°C (104°F) are considered life-threatening.
+The likelihood of adverse health effects of heat varies per person.
+However, apparent temperatures greater than 26.7°C (80°F) are generally associated with some discomfort.
+Core body temperatures above 40°C (104°F) are considered life-threatening.

 Wet Bulb Temperature

-The wet-bulb temperature is the temperature a parcel of air would have if it were cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat being supplied by the parcel.
+The wet-bulb temperature is the temperature a parcel of air would have if it were cooled to saturation (100% relative humidity) by the evaporation of water into it.
+The parcel supplied the latent heat.

 Mechanisms of Heat Transfer